The Bonavita Electric Gooseneck Kettle Review

 Design – 4/5

-This model is a more capable variant of Bonavita’s BV3825B standard electric kettle.
+This kettle isn’t as sleek as the new Hario Smart G. But this model is a more capable variant of Bonavita’s BV3825B standard electric kettle.
 While they’ve added exciting features, the company has chosen to maintain the functional design of the previous model.
-This 1-liter kettle is made of brushed stainless steel, with BPA-free plastic on the base, the handle, and lid knob.
+This 1-litre kettle is made of brushed stainless steel, with BPA-free plastic on the base, the handle, and lid knob.
 While the ergonomically designed handle is very comfortable to hold, we feel that the black plastic takes away from the stylishness of the brushed metal finish and makes the kettle look cheaper than it is.

 This stainless steel kettle features a long gooseneck spout, a cordless 360° swivel base that makes it easy to grab and place back, and a removable lid with tension adjusters to ensure a tight fit.